PeculiarVentures/PKI.js/README.md

 ## Introduction

-[PKIjs][] is a library made in order to help people deal with (sometimes) complecated world of PKI-related data.
+[PKIjs][] is a library made in order to help people deal with (sometimes) complicated world of PKI-related data.
 For the moment it is quite easy to create a simple signature but hard to create PKCS#7 encoded signature.
 Easy to read a X.509 certificate but hard to parse values within it.
 [PKIjs][] library will help all web applications (and chrome plug-ins) acomplish these and many other things.
 [PKIjs][] was designed in such a way to make it easy to extended by users through a use of layered internal structures.
 There are many examples of using [PKIjs][] and the number of examples will grow.

 ## Numbers behind the library